-Digital X-rays are a convenient imaging method that Dr. Bashawaty uses to view the inner structures of your mouth.
+Digital X-rays are a convenient imaging method used to view the inner structures of your mouth.
 Like traditional X-rays, digital X-rays provide a view of your teeth, their roots, and the bones in your jaw.
-Unlike traditional X-rays, digital X-rays use an electronic sensor to capture the image and transfer the image directly to a computer screen.
+The difference comes through the use of an electronic sensor to capture the image and transfer the image directly to a computer.

-You might be familiar with CT scans in the medical field as another mode of imaging.
-Dr. Bashawaty often uses CT scans for a more comprehensive view of your bones and tissues than a digital X-ray can provide.
+You may be familiar with CT scans in the medical field as another mode of imaging.
+South Coast dental uses CT scans for a more comprehensive view of your bones and tissues than a digital X-ray can provide.
 The resulting image is crystal clear, three dimensional, and easy to move and manipulate on-screen.

 During a dental CT scan, you must wear a heavy lead vest and remove any jewelry that you wore to your appointment.
 The CT device moves around your head and takes a series of images that are combined to create the detailed image you see on the screen.
-Using the images, Dr. Bashawaty can plan your treatment precisely and accurately.
+With these images, Dr. our team will be able plan your treatment precisely and accurately.

 Both digital X-rays and CT scans can provide valuable information for Dr. Bashawaty and the team to use during your treatment.
 He may recommend a digital X-ray for one or more of these purposes: